About Us"Write the vision down, and run with it."

 Relationship With Jesus

 We believe that the Bible powerfully works in the lives of Christians on a daily basis.
 Therefore, we encourage personal Bible study and prayerful meditation on biblical truth as the foundation of this value.
-Through the leading of the Holy Spirit, every Christian is able to find truth in the Bible that will lead to abundant life in Jesus.
-We also encourage our members to receive much teaching and preaching of biblical truth to produce understanding and application of the Bible in their lives.
+We also encourage learning the skill of hearing God’s voice through Scripture and in the Spirit, recording what we hear for further reflection and direction.
+We also encourage our members to receive much teaching, preaching, and personal study of biblical truth to produce understanding and application of the ways to the Lord in their lives.

 House of Prayer

 The Bible instructs us to “pray on all occasions” (Colossians 4:2) and that if we acknowledge God in all our ways, He will make our paths straight.
-This is why prayer is such a high value in our church.
-We desire to be a “house of prayer” – a church where prayer saturates all we do.
-Our goal is that all ministries of the church, and all facets of church life, will have strong foundations in prayer.
+Prayer is a high value in our church because we are convinced that prayer is the primary means through with God protects and empowers His people.
+We therefore practice being a “house of prayer” – a church where prayer saturates all we do.
+Our goal is that all ministries of the church, and all facets of church life, will enjoy the constant covering of day-and-night prayer.
+We encourage all our members to engage in this mission to be a house of prayer.

 Family and Community

 Jesus told us that people would know we are Christians by the way we love one another.
-This is central to who we are, and who we aspire to be at The Barn Vineyard.
-There are several aspects to this.
+This is central to who we are and who we aspire to be at The Barn Vineyard.
 We strongly affirm fellowship and community life within our church.
 We want to create an atmosphere where people feel like they are part of a loving family.
-We want to be a spiritual home where people can experience love, friendship, and joy.
-As part of the community, we value cooperation and holy relationships.
+We want to be a spiritual home where people can experience love, friendship, and joy, and overall relational health.
+As part of our wider community, we value cooperation and holy relationships.
 In the world, relationships are often tools used for personal gain that result in hurt and disillusionment.
 We want to foster relationships in which each individual grows as a person and as a Christian.
-All of this works together to form unity – we want to be a group of people who, though individually distinct, share a common faith, vision, and mission.
-Joining small groups, serving in different ministry situations, and attending whole-church get-togethers are some ways we encourage you to build relationships here.
+All of this works together to form unity (but not uniformity).
+We want to be a group of people who, though individually distinct, share a common faith, vision, and mission.
+Joining small groups, serving in different ministry situations, and attending whole-church get-togethers are some ways we are encouraged to build relationships here.
 (Hebrews 10:25, John 17:21-23, Romans 15:5, Ephesians 4:3, Proverbs 13:6)

-We do not desire for our church life to be fake, hyped-up, or manipulated in any way.
+We do not desire for our church life to be “religious,” hyped-up, or manipulated in any way.
 Living in reality and simplicity is a value of ours that we feel helps us maintain a level of normalcy that is healthy, without at the same time neglecting the supernatural dimension of life in the Spirit.
 One practical way in which we do this is through our church style—our informality (non-traditionalism) in meetings, and our casual dress.
-Our goal, therefore, is to be enough like the world in morally neutral ways to attract them to Jesus through us while still being thoroughly Christian in our attitudes and behavior.
+Our goal, therefore, is to be enough like the world in morally neutral ways to attract them to Jesus while still being thoroughly Christian in our attitudes and behavior.
 In other words, we desire to be culturally relevant and appealing without sacrificing the integrity of the gospel message in any way.
-We see in Jesus’ interactions with people, his ability to be “natural” and “supernatural” at the same time.
-We, therefore, aspire to a similar naturally supernatural lifestyle for our church.
-We want people outside of our church to know we are average, normal people who are following an amazing and all-powerful God.
-(2 Corinthians 4:7, 1 Corinthians 9:22)
+In Jesus’ interactions with people we see His ability to be “natural” and “supernatural” at the same time.
+We aspire to a similar naturally supernatural lifestyle for our church.
+We want people outside of our church to know we are average, normal people who are following an amazing, all-powerful God (2 Corinthians 4:7, 1 Corinthians 9:22).

 Ministry Equality of Gender and Ages

 We affirm the ministry of both genders in our church.
 We believe the Scriptures teach that Christians qualify for ministry on the basis of calling, gifting, and maturity, and that no Christian should be disqualified from any ministry in the church based on gender, age, race, or economic status.
-We also encourage younger and older to work together in unified ministry.
-(Acts 2:17, acts 21:19, Romans 16:17)
+We also encourage younger and older to work together in unified ministry (Acts 2:17, acts 21:19, Romans 16:17).
+We invite our younger members to minister alongside adults.
+And we exhort our older members to make use of God’s long-term investment in them to bring forth much good fruit for Him!

-Worship is a major way of expressing our love to Jesus and entering into His presence.
-Worship is a value not only for our corporate meetings, but also for our individual lives.
+Worship is a major way we express our love to Jesus and enter His manifest presence.
+Worship is a value not only for our corporate meetings but also for our individual lives.
 In our corporate meetings we encourage freedom and diversity in worship.
 God calls us to worship with our hearts, minds, and strength: in other words, with our whole being.
-We desire, therefore, for people to feel free to express themselves to God through a variety of means found in the Bible – singing, dancing, clapping, shouting, meditating, closing their eyes, lifting their hands, etc. We also value depth of worship, which we try to accomplish by allotting significant time to worship in our meetings.
-Finally, quality and cultural relevance of our musical worship is something for which we strive in order to bless those worshipping.
-(1 Chronicles 15:22, 2 Chronicles 34:12, John 4:24, 2 Corinthians 3:17, Mark 12:30)
+We desire, therefore, for people to feel free to express themselves to God through a variety of means found in the Bible – through singing, dancing, doing prophetic art, silence, clapping hands, shouting with joy, meditating, lifting their hands, etc. We also value depth of worship, which we try to accomplish by allotting a significant length of time for worship in our meetings.
+We also see worship as an appropriate context for the expression of spiritual gifts and other meeting contributions such as the reading of Scripture or intercessory prayer.
+At times we will continue worship but layer it with a call forward for personal ministry based on the direction of the Spirit.

-In Luke 17:20, Jesus told his disciples that the Kingdom of God was within them.
-We strongly believe, therefore, that every Christian is a minister of the Gospel, not just those on staff.
-All of us are called to both witness to and demonstrate the Kingdom in our lives.
-As a result of that belief, we feel our leaders must be servant leaders, not leading to fulfill their own desires for position or power, but leading to fulfill God’s purposes in those around them.
-We affirm and encourage the practice of all the gifts of the Father, Son, and Spirit as listed in Romans 12:3-8, Ephesians 4:11, and 1 Corinthians 12:7-10.
-We encourage members to use their gifts in ministry to others – both inside and outside of the church.
+In Luke 17:20, Jesus told his disciples that the kingdom of God was within them; and wherever they went after Pentecost, the kingdom flowed through them.
+We strongly believe, therefore, that every Christian is a minister of the Gospel, not just those recognized or employed as “ministers.”
+All of us are called to both witness to and demonstrate the Kingdom in and through our lives.
+We affirm and encourage the practice of all the gifts and ministries of the Father, Son, and Spirit as listed in Romans 12:3-8, Ephesians 4:11, and 1 Corinthians 12:7-10, 28.
+We encourage members to use their gifts in ministry to others – both inside and outside the church.
 We believe strongly that part of being a minister is constant growth in the Lord.
 Therefore we encourage personal discipleship and mentoring with mature believers.
 We also promote the training and instruction of our members through classes on a regular basis to strengthen the ministry of each believer in The Barn Vineyard Church.
 (Ephesians 4:12, 1 John 2:20)

 “Faith by itself, if it is not accompanied by action, is dead” (James 2:17).
 Because having faith alone is not sufficient, we believe that God’s call on our church is more than simply building a strong community with shared beliefs.
-We are also called to evangelize, to bear witness to our faith.
+We are also called to evangelize, to bear witness to our faith, to invite others into our own family of faith.
 We can do this in a variety of biblical ways.
 We can pray for our unsaved relatives, friends, and neighbors.
 We can give our testimony to a friend or proclaim the gospel to a crowd through music, arts, or preaching.
-Or we can show the mercy of God through good deeds of practical kindness and compassion.
+We can show the mercy of God through good deeds of practical kindness and compassion.
+We can offer to heal the sick we encounter outside church meetings.
 We also give our time, energy, and money to support local and worldwide missions.
-We truly want to show people, through our actions and words, the love and power of God in a way that is meaningful to their lives and draws them to Him.
+Through our actions and words, we want to show others the love and power of God in a way that is meaningful to their lives and draws them to Him.
 (Mark 16:15-18, Matthew 5:13-16, 1 Peter 2:12)

-The Barn Vineyard Church believes that Jesus’ mission was to bring all forms of salvation (wholeness) to humanity through His atonement on the Cross, and that the Church’s responsibility is to continue that mission in His name.
-We understand that the healing He released by means of His “stripes” (wounds)—Isaiah 53—produced both spiritual (1 Peter 2:24) and physical (Matthew 8:16-17) salvation.
+The Barn Vineyard Church believes that Jesus’ mission was to bring all forms of salvation (wholeness) to humanity through His atonement on the Cross.
+Our church’s responsibility is to continue that mission in His name.
+We understand that the healing He released by means of His “stripes” (wounds) produced both spiritual (1 Peter 2:24) and physical (Matthew 8:16-17) salvation.
 We believe all Christians are empowered by the Spirit to bring healing to the sick and to cast out demons when the need arises (Mark 16:15-18).
-We therefore offer ongoing training and regularly engage in the ministries of biblically based inner healing, deliverance, healing of physical sickness, and healing of relationships.
+We therefore offer ongoing training and regularly engage in the ministries of biblically based inner healing, deliverance, healing of physical sickness, and healing of relationships and families.

 Unity with Other Churches

 While part of the worldwide Vineyard movement, The Barn Vineyard Church is also proactively working to create and grow connections with other Christian churches in our area and region.
-We believe the many “streams” in the Church express various aspects of the triune God, and that His fullness is revealed corporately as various churches promote the “unity of the Spirit in the bond of peace” (Ephesians 4:3).
-We also believe that from this oneness centered in Jesus, churches can and should worship, pray, and minister together to impact their communities with the gospel of Christ.
+We believe the many “streams” in the Church express various aspects of the triune God, and that His fullness is revealed corporately when various churches promote the “unity of the Spirit in the bond of peace” (Ephesians 4:3).
+We also believe that from this oneness centered in Jesus, churches can and should worship, pray, and minister together to impact their communities and release renewal, revival, and societal transformation.